oferei/json-gate/README.md

 _json-gate_ likes you!
 It is...

-* Fast - REALLY fast.
-Your CPU will not have time to blink.
 * Intuitive - API is super easy to use.
 * Produces human-friendly, detailed error messages - for both you and your customers.
+* Fast - Your CPU won't have time to blink.
 * Well documented, in case you don't feel like digging into the IETF specifications.
 Just keep reading, it's all here.
 * Conforms to standard - no relearning, no obligation, no surprises.